 What is SI joint pain?

-Although 25% of low back pain comes from the SI joint, SI joint pain often is misdiagnosed as pain originating from your spine.
-Fortunately, Dr. Ahuja is familiar with SI joint problems and has a variety of diagnostic and treatment options available.
+Although 25% of low back pain comes from the SI joint, it is often misdiagnosed as spine-related pain.
+Dr. Ahuja is familiar with SI joint pain and offers a variety of diagnostic and treatment options.

 Do you suffer from SI Joint pain?